 Disposal and Replacement

-As we said above, disposal or retirement is the stage in an asset’s lifecycle which is handled at the back end.
-When an asset reaches its useful life, it can be treated as a ghost asset.
-These can also be referred as unused assets and these are difficult to track.
+As we said above, disposal or retirement is the stage in an asset’s life cycle which is handled at the back end.
+When an asset reaches the end of its productive life, it can be treated as a ghost asset.
+These can also be referred to as unused assets and these are difficult to track.

 Read More: Tracking and Eliminating Ghosts Assets

-Choosing the best Asset Tracking Software?
+Choosing the best Asset Tracking Software

 The best solution is the one that saves time, reduces operating costs and effectively monitors asset lifecycle.
 EZOfficeInventory is the leading asset tracking software used by SMBs and technopreneurs all over the globe.
 Track stages of asset lifecycle management seamlessly.
 Sign up today for our 15-day free trial and start increasing your company’s assets ROI.